Emergence of interlacements from the finite volume Bose soup: Notation and set-up

-The \textit{topology of local convergence} on $\dot{\Mcal}(\Gamma)$ is then generated by the convergence of continuous and bounded functions which are also path-local, symmetric and shift-invariant.
-We denote convergence in this topology by the symbol $\xrightarrow{\mathsf{loc}}$. \\ If $f(x)$ and $g(x)$ are two functions, we write $f(x)\sim g(x)$ (or $f\sim g$) whenever $f=g(1+o(1))$ in the Landau notation and the limit is apparent from the context.
-If $\P$ and $\Q$ are two probability measures, we write $\P\sim\Q$ if for every continuous and bounded function $f$, we have $\P[f]\sim \Q[f]$.
-Quite often and especially when it comes to approximating random walk densities or sums, we omit the justification of the $\sim$ notation.
-We refer the reader to \cite{lawler2010random} to verify the conditions of the respective approximation results.
+The \textit{topology of local convergence} on point measures on $\Gamma$ is generated by the convergence of continuous and bounded functions which are also path-local, symmetric and shift-invariant.
+We call such functions \textnormal{test functions}.
+We denote convergence in this topology by the symbol $\xrightarrow{\mathsf{loc}}$.

+\end{definition} Note that the topology is quite natural for the Bose gas: the shift-invariance and the symmetry come from the quantum mechanical description (see \cite{bratteli2003operator}).